Saskatchewan Highway 1

-Highway 1 is the Saskatchewan section of the Trans-Canada Highway mainland route.
+Highway 1 is Saskatchewan's section of the Trans-Canada Highway mainland route.
 The total distance of the Trans-Canada Highway in Saskatchewan is 654 km.
-The highway traverses Saskatchewan from the western border with Alberta, from Highway 1, to the Manitoba border where it continues as PTH 1.
+The highway traverses Saskatchewan from the western border with Alberta, west of Swift Current, to the Manitoba border east of Moosomin, Saskatchewan, where the highway continues as Manitoba Highway 1 to Winnipeg.
 The Trans-Canada Highway Act was passed on December 10, 1949.
 The Saskatchewan segment was completed August 21, 1957, and completely twinned on November 6, 2008.
 The speed limit along the majority of the route is 110 kilometres per hour (70 mph) with urban area thoroughfares slowing to a speed of 80–100 kilometres per hour (50–62 mph).
 Portions of the highway—the section through Swift Current, an 8 km section east of Moose Jaw, and a 44 km section between the West Regina Bypass and Balgonie—are controlled-access.
-Highway 1 serves as a major east-west transport route for commercial traffic.
+Highway 1 serves as a major east–west transport route for commercial traffic.
 It is the main link between southern Saskatchewan's largest cities, and also serves as the province's main link to the neighbouring provinces of Alberta (to the west) and Manitoba (to the east).

-The four-lane divided highway passes through three major urban centres of Saskatchewan, Regina, Moose Jaw and Swift Current.
+The four-lane divided highway passes through three major urban centres of Saskatchewan: Regina, Moose Jaw, and Swift Current.
 A site in the Western Hemisphere Shorebird Reserve Network, an internationally acclaimed shorebird conservation strategy, is at the village of Chaplin approximately equal distance between Swift Current and Moose Jaw.
 Located southwest of the Trans-Canada is the Cypress Hills Interprovincial Park, which features Fort Walsh and the highest elevation of Saskatchewan.
 Highway 1 traverses ranch lands, the Missouri Coteau topographical area, and rolling prairie agricultural plains.

 The highway generally runs west to east along the route, following parallel with the transcontinental Canadian Pacific Railway route.
 The Trans-Canada Highway traverses historical settlement areas.
 The transcontinental railroad of 1885 brought settlers to southern Saskatchewan.
 Commemorative historical sites along the Trans-Canada Highway mark the historical changes of the 72 years since the CPR came through.